-Hurricane Marilyn, 1995 The Islands of Viegues and Culebra were the hardest hit by this hurricane.
-An estimated one hundred and twenty (120) homes were destroyed, and another eight hundred twenty-nine (29) sustained damage.
-The waste treatment plant in the Municipality of Culebra was damaged, causing the lake to overflow creating a potential health risk to the community.
-The accumulation of debris was estimated at 4,000 cubic yards in Viegues and approximately 10,000 cubic yards in Culebra.
+Hurricane Marilyn, 1995 The Islands of Vieques and Culebra were the hardest hit by this hurricane.
+An estimated one hundred and twenty (120) homes were destroyed and another eight hundred twenty-nine (829) sustained damage.
+The waste treatment plant in the Municipality of Culebra was damaged, causing the overflow of the lake which created a potential health risk to the community.
+The accumulation of debris was estimated at 4,000 cubic yards in Vieques and approximately 10,000 cubic yards in Culebra.
 Initially, estimated damage was \$1.2 million for private residences and \$9 million for municipal infrastructure.
 Twenty (20) deaths and eight (8) injuries were attributed to this disaster.
 The President signed Disaster Declarations for fourteen (14) municipalities.

-Hurricane Hortense, 1996 This hurricane was Category 1 with eighty-five (85) mph winds.
+Hurricane Hortense, 1996 This hurricane was a Category 1 with winds of eighty-five (85) mph.
 It caused an estimated \$200 million in damage to public and private property and the death and disappearance of twenty (20) people, most of them because of flooding.
 About 10,500 people were displaced to shelters across the Island.
 Recorded rainfall data exceeded twenty (20) inches in twenty-four (24) hours.
 In the interior of the Island, rainfall exceeded the expected levels of a 100-year storm.
-Large tracts of land to the north, east, and southeast of Puerto Rico remained underwater.
+Large tracts of land to the north, east and southeast of Puerto Rico remained under water.
 Many of the major rivers and their tributaries overflowed.
-About forty (40) roadways were blocked by flooding and landslides, and some bridges collapsed due to the speed of current flow or the accumulation of debris.
+About forty (40) roadways were blocked by flooding and landslides and some bridges collapsed due to the speed of current flow or due to the accumulation of debris.